Utah-Node-Ninjas/emailing-10Sep2014/README.md

 ----------------------------
 1. Clone the repo
 2. Run 'npm install' to download the dependencies
+3. Input your own email address in the "to" field in basicEmail.js line 14, and advancedEmail.js line 18
-3. a) Run 'node basicEmail.js'
+4. a) Run 'node basicEmail.js'
    b) Run 'node advancedEmail.js'
-4. Play around with different options
+5. Play around with different options

 Helpful Urls: